 In my family, the tv in the living room is always on for background noise.
 If no one’s actually watching something, then you can probably find it on one of three channels: Food Network, HGTV, or ION (NCIS and Criminal Minds reruns alllllways).
 I often catch myself wondering which vacation home a couple will pick or Googling what a “financier” is in the middle of a baking competition when I’m supposed to be doing a million other things around the house.
 And sometimes I sit down and realize that I’ve been watching Flea Market Flip for hours and I’m now itching to go out thrifting immediately.
 There have been many times where everyone in my family has debated over whether or not we could’ve done better than the contestants on the show (the answer is always yes).
 I love flea markets, thrift stores, junk shows, craft markets, etc. I’m a sucker for all things vintage, and I love the thrill of the hunt and finding a real gem in the midst of all the random stuff – and I’ve gotta admit, I can really thrift like a pro.

 It’s about time for the craft fairs and traveling “flea market” type events to start popping up now that the weather is warm, and I’m so ready!
 Here in Arkansas, we’ve got The Junk Ranch this weekend (October 4-5) and then Vintage Market Days next weekend (October 11-13) and you better believe I’ll be there searching at every booth!
 I’ve grown up attending these types of events and my love for them has only grown as I’ve gotten older and started thinking about decorating my own space.
-Over the years, I’ve picked up some tricks for how to get the most out of thrifting, particularly at large events like the ones coming up!
+Over the years, I’ve picked up some tricks on how to get the most out of thrifting, particularly at large events like the ones coming up!